-Today, for the first time on-line, you can peek inside this book and read the entire first chapter of When Normal Blew Up: The Story of the People Who Died and the People Who Lived On.
+Read the entire first chapter of When Normal Blew Up: The Story of the People Who Died and the People Who Lived On by Joni Foster.

 I was nine when it happened.
 Where did time go?
 Fifty years later and I am still haunted by this event, the illogical tragedy that occurred in the little town of Circleville, Ohio, in 1967: the bombing of Bingman’s Drug Store by a jealous husband.
 My dad, Ted Foster, a pharmacist at the store, left behind a grieving wife and five young children.

 My family rarely talked about the event, and when we did, we only talked in whispers and sketches.
 I asked every twenty years or so for a remembrance, but my family was at a loss for words.
 What was there to say?
 It happened; we were sad; we moved on.
 That was the sum total of our processing of the event.
 I took my cues from them and understood it was taboo to talk about that day or the dead.

 Last summer, my mom passed away.
 She was eulogized at the Community United Methodist Church by a young preacher nine “preacher-generations” removed from the knowledge of the tragedy that befell Circleville.
 As we sat around a conference table at the church preparing the preacher for the service, we were surprisingly compelled to tell him about our family and our relationship to the church as defined by that moment almost five decades before.
 We talked about the event, the double funeral at this very church, how afterward the church raised us and kept us, as in the Bible verse.[i]